pvdz/preval/tests/cases/normalize/expressions/assignments/for_a/auto_ident_cond_simple_simple_simple.md

 ## Todos triggered

-- (todo) do we want to support Literal as expression statement in free loops?
+- (todo) do we want to support ObjectExpression as expression statement in free loops?

 ## Globals